The Feeling Good Therapist - Reattribution Technique

 In this enlightening video, therapist Chelsea Houghton introduces the Reattribution Technique, a powerful tool created by Dr. David Burns.

-The technique is designed to address self-blame tendencies and cognitive distortions.
+The reattribution therapy is designed to address self-blame tendencies and cognitive distortions.
 Chelsea demonstrates the application of reattribution in a role-play scenario with a client, showcasing how it helps individuals analyze and categorize factors within and outside their control.

 Through a thoughtful discussion, she guides the client to recognize the multitude of external elements contributing to a missed flight, illustrating the importance of acknowledging factors beyond personal responsibility.

-Chelsea's insightful exploration of the reattribution technique provides valuable skills for therapists to use in their practice and individuals to apply in their personal lives, fostering a deeper understanding of the complexities influencing our thoughts and behaviors.
+Chelsea's insightful exploration of the reattribution technique provides valuable skills for therapists to use in their practice and individuals to apply in their personal lives.
+She urges to utilize it as a self-blame coping strategy, fostering a deeper understanding of the complexities that influence our thoughts and behaviors.

 IN THIS VIDEO: